valbuild/val/packages/next/README.md

 npx @valbuild/init@latest
 ```

-### Add editor support
+### Online mode

-To make it possible to do non-local edits, head over to [val.build](https://val.build), sign up and import your repository.
+To make it possible to do online edits directly in your app, head over to [val.build](https://val.build), sign up and import your repository.

 **NOTE**: your content is yours.
 No subscription (or similar) is required to host content from your repository.